Teepika-R-M/CMPE_258/README.md

 * CNN: Optimizer, filter and kernel_size are tried with different values.
 * Ensemble ML and Statistical models: Replacement of weights

-### E2E deployment of vision model to mobile device